How to review customer service performance through peak season

 Perhaps the most important metric of all, if your people are satisfied and engaged in their work, all other metrics should be delivered.
-Here at Whistl , we became the first contact centre to adopt Hive.hr; a cloud based employee engagement platform which allows us to measure employee engagement on a weekly and anonymous basis.
+Here at Whistl, we became the first contact centre to adopt a cloud-based employee engagement platform that allows us to measure employee engagement on a weekly and anonymous basis.
 It’s been invaluable in helping us better understand our people, and in turn deliver exceptional service to our clients.

-3 ways outsourcing can drive revenue growth in retail
+3 ways outsourcing customer services can drive revenue growth in retail

 One of the issues most customer service teams face is that of flexibility.
 I.e The ability to maintain service levels at peak periods, whilst also keeping agents utilised for 85% of the day and therefore minimising customer service costs.

-A complete outsourced solution naturally gives brands less day to day ownership of the customer service function, but does provide a number of strategic advantages.
-Cost savings are made through removing the financial impact of employee retention, churn, recruitment and training, whilst there is often a greater ability to increase or decrease the number of Full Time-Equivalant (FTE) to meet service demand.
+A complete outsourced solution naturally gives brands less day-to-day ownership of the customer service function but does provide a number of strategic advantages.
+Cost savings are made through removing the financial impact of employee retention, churn, recruitment and training, whilst there is often a greater ability to increase or decrease the number of Full Time-Equivalent (FTE) to meet service demand.

-Whistl works with a number of retailers with particularly seasonal demand.
+Whistl works with a number of retailers, particularly seasonal demand.
 Team sizes can flex from 15 FTE one month to 55 FTE the next.
-For many in house customer service teams, recruiting and training to this level can be particularly challenging, especially where physical office space is limited.
+For many in-house customer service teams, recruiting and training to this level can be particularly challenging, especially where physical office space is limited.
 Outsourcing removes those challenges and also provides additional scope for growth.

-An outsourcer can help create and deliver a short or long term customer retention campaign.
+Outsourcing your contact centre needs can help create and deliver both short and long-term customer retention campaigns.

 Share this article